Peronopsis

 Peronopsis (meaning "broach-like" or possibly "boot-like") is a genus of trilobite restricted to the Middle Cambrian.
 Its remains have been found in Asia, Australia, Europe, and North America.

 Etymology

-The subgenus Svenax is a contraction of Sven Axel, the given names of the paleontologist Tullberg.
+The subgenus Svenax is a contraction of Sven Axel, the given names of the paleontologist Sven Axel Tullberg.

 Taxonomy

 Position of Peronopsis palmadon

 Peronopsis palmadon is intermediate between Peronopsidae and Condylopygidae, but it is not clear whether P. palmadon is ancestral to the Condylopigidae, a condylopigid exhibiting regression towards ancestral characters, or an example of parallel evolution.